schme16/schme16/README.md

 ### Hi there 👋
-I'm a Web/AR/VR/XR developer, working for the University of Southern Queensland (USQ ) in the Office for the Advancement of Learning & Teaching (OALT).
+I'm a Web developer, working for the University of Southern Queensland (UniSQ) in the Learning & Teaching Futures Division.

 I make interactive and immersive activities that promote learning and engagement for students, helping them get the most from their course, and helping examiners build more meaningful tertiary education experiences.